 Residential amenities include a swimming pool, gym, residential lounges, concierge services, a garden lounge, outdoor fitness zone, sauna and steam room, games and golf areas and fully equipped catering kitchens.
 Premier apartment residents will also have access to an exclusive club and luxury amenities.

 The façade on residential apartment levels consists of a bespoke stepped and facetted hybrid facade system with silver reflective glass, giving the building its distinctive silhouette.
 The project also features multiple façade types including a double-height frameless glass fin façade at the amenities level and shopfronts, a typical curtain wall on the hotel levels with horizontal glazed strips to plant façades and vertical 45-degree glazed louvres to the open pool area.

 Inhabit was engaged to provide full façade consulting services on the project.
-The project is currently under construction.
+The project has been completed.